rmokady/CLIP_prefix_caption/README.md

 In our work, we use the [CLIP](https://github.com/openai/CLIP) model, which was already trained over an extremely large number of images, thus is capable of generating semantic encodings for arbitrary images without additional supervision.
 To produce meaningful sentences we fine-tune a pretrained language model, which has been proven to be successful for other natural language tasks.
 The key idea is to use the CLIP encoding as a prefix to the textual captions by employing a simple mapping network over the raw encoding, and then fine-tune our language model to generate a valid caption.
 In addition, we present another variant, where we utilize a transformer architecture for the mapping network and avoid the fine-tuning of GPT-2.
 Still, our light model achieve comaparable to state-of-the-art over nocaps dataset.

+## Swith your language model from GPT-2 to OPT
+We enabled to train your ClipCap model with OPT.
+We are looking forward to make this code work well with [BLIP model](https://github.com/salesforce/BLIP.git).
+Training code is available at train.py and inference code will be updated on predict_OPT.py, which is basically running Predictor function in predict.py.
+Please note that you manullay have to make sure your desired language model is 'facebook/opt-125m' (variable named as OPT_MODEL) on both predict.py and train.py.

 ## COCO Examples

 <table>